Home / Articles / 2026 Low Tox Year in Review

 Wet Ones Methylisothiazolinone and other allergens in product labeled hypoallergenic Active class action

 This is not an exhaustive list.
 The Federal Judicial Center's class action filings database shows greenwashing related complaints up roughly 40 percent year over year in the first quarter of 2026 compared to Q1 2025.
-The plaintiff bar has identified greenwashing as a viable area, the green premium damages theory is making cases economically attractive, and the FTC Green Guides are functioning as a litigation standard.
+The plaintiff bar has identified greenwashing as a viable area, the green premium damages theory is making cases economically attractive, and the Green Guides (the FTC's, meaning the Federal Trade Commission, official guidance on what environmental marketing claims like "biodegradable" and "recyclable" actually mean) are functioning as a litigation standard.
 All three trends point to more, not fewer, cases through 2026 and 2027.

 For a deeper walk through specific products that have failed lab tests or been sued (with verified swap recommendations for each), see our investigative guide on 10 clean labeled products that failed tests or got sued.
 For the fabric and textile side of the same pattern, see sustainable fabrics that aren't.